ALS Equipment Overview |

 Note: Your ALS Guide does not distribute, sell, or help donate used equipment.

-- Check the loan closet first.
-Your local ALS organization should have a loan closet full of idle equipment.
+- Your local ALS organization should have a loan closet full of equipment.
 Before spending any of your own money, always ask about borrowing it—for free—for as long as you need it.
 When done, return items promptly so others can use them.
 You can also help others by donating items you purchased but no longer need.

-- Ask if Medicare covers the cost.
-In general, Medicare pays for the bulk of durable medical equipment.
+- In general, Medicare pays 80% of the durable medical equipment cost.
 If you have been diagnosed with ALS, you likely qualify for Medicare—even if you are under 65.

-- Ask if Medicaid or your private insurance will cover the cost.
-Find out what your DME coverage is.
-Medicaid and private insurers often pick up the remaining 20% that Medicare does not cover, though every plan will be different.
+- If you have Medicaid or private insurance as a secondary insurance, you will want to find out what your DME coverage is.
+They often pick up the remaining 20% that Medicare does not cover, though every plan will be different.

-- Get a written prescription.
-When you have to purchase equipment out of pocket, you should get a prescription from your doctor.
-This will save you money because the equipment provider will not charge you tax on your purchase and then you may be able to deduct it on your federal income tax return.
+- Always get a written prescription.
+When you have to purchase equipment out of pocket, the equipment provider should not charge you tax on your purchase if you provide the prescription.
+You may also be able to deduct it on your federal income tax return.

 - If you get a piece of equipment that doesn’t feel right or isn’t working—or if you’re still not sure how to use it—contact the company that delivered it or the therapist at your ALS clinic who helped you order it.
-You can either get a new piece of equipment or someone can come to your home to show you how it works.
+They will send someone to your home to help you figure it out or make adjustments.

-- For DME that are considered rentals by Medicare, you rent the equipment for 13 months.
+For DME that is considered a rental by Medicare, you rent the equipment for 13 months and after that it becomes yours.
+Medicare will cover repairs and replacement parts once the DME is purchased.
 If you no longer need the equipment before the 13-month mark, you should return it to your DME provider.
-If you still need the equipment after 13 months, it becomes yours.
 When you no longer need a piece of equipment that you own, you can always donate it to your local ALS organization's loan closet.